 Before approving a BOP policy, insurers consider a number of factors of the business, including, the size of the business, the liability limits the business may want, the building it occupies, how vulnerable it may be to theft/fire, and how fiscally sound it is.

 But generally, a business that has demonstrated the ability to be profitable should have several opportunities to secure coverage.

 If you're wondering how much a BOP will cost, that's a hard question to answer.
 Here's why: Rates are based on two major factors: 1) Underwriters make an assessment of each business' risk, then 2) You, the business owner, choose your coverage level.

 Does a business owner policy cover me personally?

 Great question — and a very important one.
 No – you would need separate policies.

 Think about it this way: If someone is injured in your home, or in a car accident where you're at fault, they can file a lawsuit.
-If they're successful, a judgement may target your assets (including your business).
+If they're successful, a judgment may target your assets (including your business).

-So while many business owners do a good job covering their business, they may still be at risk if they have inadequate personal home, auto and umbrella policies.
-Be sure to remember that, and plan your coverage accordingly.
+So, while many business owners do a good job covering their business, they may still be at risk if they have inadequate personal home, auto and umbrella policies.
+Be sure to remember that and plan your coverage accordingly.